Baron & Budd, P.C.

 Baron & Budd, P.C. is an American plaintiffs' law firm headquartered in Dallas, Texas.
+The firm is known for representing cities, counties, and municipalities in litigation against opioid distributors.

 Opponents of mass tort litigation have criticized the firm for the zealousness with which it represents its clients, and for the political activities of some of its attorneys.

 History

 Establishment and early practice

 Baron & Budd began its practice in 1977.
 The firm's first major case involved a lead smelter adjacent to one of the largest public housing projects in Dallas.
 Baron & Budd represented more than 200 families in a lawsuit that eventually closed the smelter and provided sizable damage awards for court-supervised trusts that benefited several hundred children.
 For most of its existence, Baron & Budd has maintained a substantial presence in "litigation against former asbestos manufacturers and companies that used asbestos products", being one of the first law firms in the U.S. to successfully try mesothelioma cases.
 The firm's clients in this practice have included celebrities such as actor Paul Gleason, who died from mesothelioma in 2006.

 The firm has also practiced widely in other areas of mass torts, including such matters as "Benzene exposure, Fen-Phen diet drug litigation and water contamination".
 In 1985, Baron & Budd filed suit on behalf of more than 1,600 Tucson-area residents against an aircraft manufacturer, the City of Tucson, and the Tucson Airport Authority over trichloroethylene (TCE) contamination of the community's groundwater.
 Throughout the ensuing 21-year legal battle, in which Baron & Budd ultimately prevailed, the law firm helped to define Arizona law on pollution coverage.
 In 2006, Baron & Budd attorneys were honored with the Trial Lawyer of the Year award by Trial Lawyers for Public Justice, "in recognition of their firms work in precedent-setting litigation involving groundwater contamination in Arizona".

 Another key development for the firm occurred in 1997, when the United States Supreme Court decided Amchem Products, Inc. v.
 Windsor.
 In that case, plaintiffs represented by various attorneys, including those from Baron & Budd, objected to the fairness of a class action settlement approved by the district court on behalf of injured parties not effectively represented before the court.
 The record for a successful appeal was developed "[t]hanks largely to lawyers at Baron & Budd, a firm representing some of the objectors" which insured that "there were more than 30 depositions, other discovery, and an 18-day fairness hearing".
 This outcome was reinforced within the next few years in a case also brought to fruition by Baron & Budd, Ortiz v.
 Fibreboard Corp.
 The decisions in these cases "compel appellate courts to look skeptically at class action settlements that release defendants from claims by absent plaintiffs".
 During this period, the firm received both criticism and praise for the zealousness with which it represented its clients.